bmeviauac01/datadriven/docs/seminar/jpa/index.md

 **a)** Write a JPQL query into the `ProductRepository` interface that raises the price of "Building items" by 10 percent!

-**b)** Write a method that creates a new category called "Expensive toys", if it does not exist yet, and move all the products with price higher than 8000 into this category!
+**b)** Write a method that creates a new category called "Expensive toys", if it does not exist yet, and move all the products with a price higher than 8000 into this category!

 **c)** Simple individual task: create a `CategoryRepository` interface, and implement a method name-derived query that you can use in task 5.b) instead of the query created with the injected EntityManager.